-PH: 595-2278; Campus Activities & Engagement - SCTR L104
+PH: 595-2278; Student Engagement & Connection-SCTR L104

 Material which can be considered racially, sexually or otherwise offensive may not be posted.
 Material that promotes and/or implies the use or abuse of alcohol and/or drugs will not be approved.
-For more information on posting items on campus, contact the Campus Activities & Engagement Office or see Administrative Policy #32 at https://www.uwp.edu/explore/offices/governance/upload/Policy32.pdf.
+For more information on posting items on campus, contact the Student Engagement & Connection Office.